A clean layout featuring examples of minimalist and fine-line small tattoo designs, styled as an expert informational guide.

 What is a tattoo blowout and how do I avoid it?

-A blowout happens when an artist pushes the needle too deep into the fatty layer of the skin, causing the ink to spread out like a watercolor bruise.
-You can completely avoid this by working exclusively with artists who specialize in delicate micro-realism or fine-line styles.
+A tattoo blowout is an unfixable blur that occurs when an artist pushes ink too deep into the skin's fatty layer.
+You can completely avoid this aesthetic error by working exclusively with experienced professionals who specialize specifically in delicate micro-realism or fine-line styles.

 Will white ink small tattoos disappear?